microsoft/api-guidelines/azure/Guidelines.md

 ### HTTP Query Parameters and Header Values
 Because information in the service URL, as well as the request / response, are strings, there must be a predictable, well-defined scheme to convert strings to their corresponding values.

 > :white_check_mark: **DO** validate all query parameter and request header values and fail the operation with ```400-Bad Request``` if any value fails validation.
-Return an error response as described in [Handling errors](#Handling-errors) indicating what is wrong so customer can diagnose the issue and fix it themselves.
+Return an error response as described in the [Handling Errors](#Handling-errors) section indicating what is wrong so customer can diagnose the issue and fix it themselves.
 >
 > :white_check_mark: **DO** use the following table when translating strings: